rjglasse/iticse-2025-wg2/query.md

 Here are three variations of the query designed to explore the intersection of computer science education and generative AI, specifically large language models (LLMs) like ChatGPT.
 Each query builds on the previous one, gradually increasing in complexity and specificity.

+Assumptions:

+1. We only take papers after 2022
+2. We only search the abstract

+> Note: If you run these queries and try to export the BiBTeX of the all_results, the ACM DL has a silent cutoff limit of 1000 papers!
+This is not really documented anywhere.

 ## Query 1 (Slim_Jim)

 This is the most minimal query, focusing on the intersection of computer science education and generative AI, specifically large language models.